24/7 Support Line - Call Now

 Overview

 WestBridge is a mental health treatment center for people seeking treatment near Hillsborough County.
-As part of their treatment modalities for recovery, WestBridge provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, WestBridge provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 WestBridge is located in Manchester, New Hampshire, accepting cash or self-payment for treatment.

 WestBridge at a Glance